Dook97/samoro.st/content/_index.en.md

 <div style="clear:both;"></div>

-Feel free to shoot me an email at `honza@samoro.st`.
+Feel free to shoot me an email at <a href="mailto:honza@samoro.st">`honza@samoro.st`</a>.
 Check your spam folder for the answer though − I run my own mailserver which all but ensures I'm constantly on someone's blocklist.

 I would prefer it if you PGP encrypted any mail you might want to send me.
 Get my key from *[keys.openpgp.org](https://keys.openpgp.org)* or from [here](/dat/pubkey.gpg).